Composition Program Contacts

 llbald01@louisville.edu

-Linda Baldwin came to the English department in 1995 as Graduate Program Assistant and later took over her current position as Composition Program Administrative Assistant.
+Linda Baldwin came to the English department in 1995 as Graduate Program Assistant and later moved to the Composition Program.
 Prior to 1995, Linda worked at UofL’s Medical School (Pediatrics and Pathology) and in the Office of the Vice-President for Administration.
 Linda received her degree in Psychology with a minor in Theatre Arts in May 2005.
 She has written for the theatre at UofL and would love to have more time to devote to her interest in playwriting.
 On those rare occasions when she has free time, Linda enjoys reading, water aerobics, browsing estate sales, and planning and making home improvements.

 Assistant Director of Composition